KMathisGit/Personal-Blog/src/blog/2021-07-15-three-ways-to-style-react.md

 Here are some of the other benefits you get with a utlity-first framework:

-- helps avoids specificty issues
+- Helps avoids specificty issues.
-- avoid re-writing styles or overriding styles for certain situations
+- Avoid re-writing styles or overriding styles for certain situations.
-- very clear which styles are applied to what elements
+- Very clear which styles are applied to what elements.
-- faster development
+- Rapid development and prototyping.

 And even if you are using one of these utility-first frameworks you can still create `base` styles so you don't re-write the same buttons classes on every button (that would be incredibly annoying).